massoncheg/forgejo-docs/docs/user/webhooks.md

 // success, do something
 ```

-There is a Test Delivery button in the webhook settings that allows to test the configuration as well as a list of the most Recent Deliveries.
+There is a Test Delivery button in the webhook settings that allows testing the configuration as well as a list of the most Recent Deliveries.

 ### Authorization header